Uncovering Your Signature Style: The 7-Day Challenge

 For example:

-"Cozy Command" – for the person who lives in oversized knits, structured joggers, sleek sneakers, bold and functional accessories, and a great coat.
-You’re comfort-first but never sloppy.
+"Cozy Command": Oversized knits, structured joggers, sleek sneakers, and a great coat.
+You prioritize comfort but never look sloppy.

-"Urban Sage" – lots of monochrome pieces, natural fibers, and clean lines.
+"Urban Sage": Monochrome pieces, natural fibers, and clean lines.
 You look like you teach philosophy at a café.

-"Dreamy Nomad" – soft layers, flowing textures, artisanal jewelry, and earthy tones.
-You might be on your way to a poetry reading or a long train ride.
+"Dreamy Nomad": Soft layers, flowing textures, artisanal jewelry, and earthy tones.
+You might be on your way to a poetry reading.

-"Low-Key Icon" – vintage denim, a crisp white tee, a killer pair of sunglasses, and your favorite worn-in leather jacket.
+"Low-Key Icon": Vintage denim, a crisp white tee, and a killer pair of sunglasses.
 You don’t try—you are.

-"Gallery Wanderer" – asymmetrical cuts, moody tones, sculptural accessories.
-You dress like you just left a modern art exhibit (because you probably did).
+"Gallery Wanderer": Asymmetrical cuts, moody tones, and sculptural accessories.
+You dress like you just left a modern art exhibit.

-DAY 2: What If Your Style Had a Soundtrack...🎶
+DAY 2: What If Your Style Had a Soundtrack?

 "What songs, albums, or moods would play during your getting-ready montage?"

 Sure, there will be days you want to remix things—and that’s okay.
-But anchoring your aesthetic in a consistent “sound” gives your style strength, clarity, and identity.
+But anchoring your aesthetic in a consistent “sound” gives your style strength and clarity.
+Your style should feel like you on repeat.

-"Style is a way to say who you are without having to speak".
-Rachel Zoe
+"Style is a way to say who you are without having to speak." —Rachel Zoe

 DAY 3: What Your Childhood Closet Reveals...

-List 3 things you loved wearing as a kid:
+List 3 things you loved wearing as a kid.

 Find the grown-up version: